Barium enema is a special x-ray of the large intestine, which includes the colon and rectum.

 The barium enema test is used much less often than in the past.
 Colonoscopy is done more often now.

 Barium should fill the colon evenly, showing normal bowel shape and position and no blockages.

 Abnormal test results may be a sign of:

 There is low radiation exposure.
-X-rays are monitored to provide the smallest amount of radiation needed to produce the image.
-Most experts feel that the risk is low compared with the benefits.
+X-rays are monitored so that the smallest amount of radiation is used.
 Pregnant women and children are more sensitive to x-ray risks.

 It is normal for the stools to be white for a few days after this test.
 You should try to drink extra fluids for 2 to 4 days.
 Ask your doctor about a laxative if you develop hard stools.

 Bartram CI, Taylor S. The large bowel.
 In: Adam A, Dixon AK, Grainger RG, et al., eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 5th ed.
 Philadelphia, Pa: Elsevier Churchill Livingstone; 2008:chap 33.